streetpea/chiaki-ng/docs/updates/done.md

 Added Touchpad support for touchscreens (use outer edges of touchscreen for touchpad click) as well as mouse input (enables trackpads to be fully supported with gestures on touch and touchpad click on click).
 For an example mapping these in a Steam Deck controller profile, see [Default `chiaki4deck` Layout Touchscreen Mapping](../setup/controlling.md#default-chiaki4deck-layout-touchscreen-mapping){target="_blank" rel="noopener"} and [Default `chiaki4deck` Layout Trackpad Mapping](../setup/controlling.md#default-chiaki4deck-layout-trackpad-mapping){target="_blank" rel="noopener"} respectively.
 Downloading the updated `chiaki4deck+` controller layout will have these mappings set for your convenience.

+## Enabled Gyro for Steam Deck

+Added gyro support for Steam Deck via a native interface since SDL2 doesn't support Steam Deck gyro due to Steam's virtual gamepads not providing gyro.

+## [Experimental] Enabled Haptics for Steam Deck and DualSense controller + adaptive Triggers for DualSense

+Haptics enabled for PlayStation 5 thanks to [Johannes Baiter](https://github.com/jbaiter).
+You can use a USB connected DualSense for haptics and adaptive triggers or a bluetooth connected DualSense for just adaptive triggers.
+To use these features for the DualSense in game mode, please disable Steam Input for the DualSense controller follwing the "Turning off Steam Input" tab in [this section](../setup/controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.[^2].

+I have also added the capabilitiy to play the haptics via the Steam Deck controller using the native interface I added.
+Since these features are expiremental, you need to opt-in via a checkbox in the GUI.

 ## Updated RGB Mapping

 RGB mapping update thanks to [Egoistically](https://github.com/Egoistically){target="_blank" rel="noopener"} via a [Chiaki fork](https://github.com/Egoistically/chiaki){target="_blank" rel="noopener"} which is of course copy-left under the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html){target="_blank" rel="noopener"} as are all of the other `chiaki4deck` changes.
 I added the patches to `chiaki4deck` and it results in a more accurate picture.
 Below is a **BEFORE** and **AFTER** from Ghost of Tsushima.